Inflation Is New Battle Line as Republicans and Biden Spar Over Spending

 “There is no question that we have serious inflation right now,” Republican Senator Patrick J. Toomey of Pennsylvania told CNN’s “State of the Union” on Sunday.
 “There is a question as to how long this lasts.
 And I’m just worried there is a high risk that it will be with us for a while.
 And the Fed has put itself in a position where it is going to lag behind.
 You combine that with massively excess spending, and it’s a recipe for serious trouble. “

-Some Republicans argue that part of Mr. Biden’s spending plans would not drive up prices – in particular, the bipartisan deal he and Senators are negotiating to invest nearly $ 600 billion in roads, pipelines. ‘water, broadband and other physical infrastructure.
+Some Republicans argue that part of Mr. Biden’s spending plans would not drive up prices – particularly the bipartisan deal he and senators are negotiating to invest nearly $ 600 billion in roads, pipelines. water, broadband and other physical infrastructure.
 But the party is united in criticizing the rest of the president’s proposals in ways that many economists say ignore how they would actually affect the economy.

 Some of the proposals would distribute money directly and quickly to U.S. consumers and workers – by raising wages for home health care workers, for example, and pursuing an expanded tax credit that effectively functions as a monthly allowance for all except the highest paid parents.
 But they would also increase taxes on top earners, and much of the spending would create programs that would take time to find their way into the economy, like paid time off, universal preschool, and free community college.